antasprojects/TradingBot/README.md

 Login:

 loginCommand(userID, password, appName='')
-Authenticates the user with provided credentials.
+Authenticates the user with the provided credentials.

 buy(...)
 Executes a buy transaction with customizable parameters, returning responses from the trade transaction and its status query.

 sell(...)
-Executes a sell transaction with customizable parameters, providing responses from the trade transaction and its status query.
+Executes a sell transaction with customizable parameters, responding to the trade transaction and its status query.

 get_stocks_value()
 Retrieves the total value of all stocks in the portfolio through the xAPIConnector API.